Skip to main content

 "Or perhaps she believed everything society told her.
 She is incapable of second chances.
 It's a sin.
 Loving someone else would mean leaving Jamai Babu behind."
 Bondita inhaled "You could fight her prejudice.
 You could fight the world later."

 "Boudi."
-Nikhil sat down burying his head in his hands.
+Nikhil sat down, burying his head in his hands.
 "I am sorry if I let all of you down.
 But I am not that brave.
-I am not that brave to fight for her or stand the opposition of my mother.
-You are perhaps braver than me but I can't…" his voice shook.
+I am not brave enough to fight for her or stand the opposition of my mother.
+You are perhaps braver than I, but I can't…" his voice shook.

 "What are you teaching him?"
 Bina's voice at the threshold made both of them stop and turn.